xye7ei/metaparse/README.md

 E → u | ε
 F → u | ε
 ```
 where `ε` denotes empty production.
-The corresponding `metaparse` declaration (here only syntax is concerned and semantic bodies are ignored)
+The corresponding `metaparse` declaration (we can ignore semantic bodies here since we do not need translation)

 ``` python
 from metaparse import cfg, Earley, GLR